 Install pedestrian scrambles

 Install so-called “pedestrian scrambles” or diagonal crossings, which use traffic lights to stop vehicle movement in all directions, allowing pedestrians to cross the street whichever way they choose.
 As soon as the light changes and pedestrians are off the road, traffic starts up again.
-Dozens of U.S. cities, including Chicago, Boston, Nashville and Pittsburgh have pedestrian scrambles, and as Courtney DuChene reported last year, studies have found that installing scrambles can lead to as much as a 50 percent reduction in pedestrian-vehicle conflicts.
+Dozens of U.S. cities, including Chicago, Boston, Nashville and Pittsburgh have pedestrian scrambles, and as Courtney DuChene reported in 2022, studies have found that installing scrambles can lead to as much as a 50 percent reduction in pedestrian-vehicle conflicts.

 Make small road changes